Understanding the NMDC Schema

 Constraining mentioned identifiers

-We can limit the values that go into any slot by using a pattern
+We can limit the values that go into any slot by using a pattern constraint.
+We can also use the id_prefixes constraint

 to limit the prefixes that are used in whatever slot has been declared to be the identifier of a class.

-constraint must be defined in the schema.
+All prefixes used in the id_prefixes constraint must be defined in the schema.

-We should have a standing practice of reflecting on the declared id_prefixes
+We should have a standing practice of reflecting on the declared id_prefixes, and removing prefixes that haven't been used yet

 and are not likely to eer be used.

-will generally require more manual checking.
+Maintenance of the prefix portions of a pattern will generally require more manual checking.
 We shouldn't be constraining

 the values of slots to use a prefix that isn't declared, but no checks are automatically applied.